 have applied for an internship by the time an application is submitted for this

-enroll for 1 credit during the summer 2018 term in their prospective department.
+enroll for 1 credit during the summer term through their department.

 Please contact the department's graduate program director for more information about the application process for this opportunity.